 - courses are constantly updated with the latest information

-- training is interactive, with a small test after each section
+- training is interactive, with a test after each section

-- our training is measured and monitored throughout the important cycles.
+- training is measured and monitored throughout the important cycles.

-- we regularly produce informative training videos specific to unique delivery services and vehicle types.
+We produce informative safety and training videos specific to unique delivery services and vehicle types.

 To work with ANC, and always be up-to-date with safety, every employee must:

 Our National Safety Team review individual reports on employee and contractor training progress so ANC knows the current competency, expertise and compliance of everyone.

 Managing and mitigating safety risks in transport, and beyond